 Necessary Skills Required in the Team of Teachers:

-1. A team of teachers with various set of skills prospective and expertise.
+- A team of teachers with various sets of skills perspective and expertise.

-5. Friendly nature and ability to keep the environment conductive.
+- Friendly nature and ability to keep the environment conducive.

 Tips To Make Team Teaching Effective:

-2. An effective strategy is necessary which requires undivided attention and time, willingness to make the leaning effective.
-Strategy should involve coverage of course syllabus, activities and quizzes to be carried out, flow of lecture and documenting and developing database of the same.
+- An effective strategy is necessary which requires undivided attention and time, willingness to make the learning effective.
+The strategy should involve coverage of course syllabus, activities and quizzes to be carried out, a flow of lecture and documenting and developing a database of the same.

-We can see the advantages outweighs the disadvantages, if done properly team teaching can be an effective tool for successful learning.
-Though it requires a lot of efforts and coordination, it promotes overall growth and development for teachers and for students.
+We can see the advantages outweighs the disadvantages if done properly team teaching can be an effective tool for successful learning.
+Though it requires a lot of effort and coordination, it promotes overall growth and development for teachers and students.